Žarko Tomašević

-Žarko Tomašević (Жapкo Toмaшeвић, /cnr/; born 22 February 1990) is a Montenegrin footballer who plays as a central defender for Dečić and the Montenegro national team.
+Žarko Tomašević (Жapкo Toмaшeвић, /cnr/; born 22 February 1990) is a Montenegrin footballer who plays as a central defender.

 Club career

 Born in Pljevlja, SR Montenegro, SFR Yugoslavia, Tomašević arrived in Portugal with CD Nacional aged 18.
 In 2009, he was called up to the first team by Manuel Machado, making his first division debut in a 1–1 home draw against Sporting CP, on 15 August 2009, and also totalled 17 minutes combined in the Madeiran club's historical UEFA Europa League 5–4 aggregate win against Zenit Saint Petersburg.

 After very little playing time during the first half of the 2011–12 season, Tomašević was loaned to C.F.
 União in the second level, until June, reuniting with former Nacional coach Predrag Jokanović.

 In summer 2012 he was released by Nacional, and at 14 September he was announced as a new reinforcement of FK Partizan.
 This will be his return to Serbia with Partizan, as he already spent some time as a youngster in the youth team of the club.

 On 3 August 2019, FC Astana announced the signing of Tomašević on a free transfer.

 After leaving Astana at the end of the 2021 season, Tomašević went on to sign a one-year contract with Tobol on 27 January 2022.
 On 15 January 2023, Tobol announced that they had terminated their contract with Tomašević by mutual consent, with Tomašević re-signing for Astana the same day.